Outdoor Recreation Updates

 Gill Park and the splash pad, Lowe Park, and the trails through the park, Thomas Park, Taube Park, Butterfield Park, and Waldo’s Rock Park are now open to the public.

 Due to the extent of the damage and other construction projects, Lindale and Boyson Trails remain closed.
-The splash pad at Thomas Park also remains closed due to a lack of power.
 Learn More

 City of Hiawatha Parks